All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 My endocrinologist is worried about my thyroid.
 Should I still consider Ozempic?

 Share the specific concerns with us.
-If the worry is about the C-cell tumor warning and you do not have MTC risk factors, the current evidence is reassuring.
+If the worry is about the C-cell tumor warning and you don't have MTC risk factors, the current evidence is reassuring.
 If there are concerns about thyroid nodules or unstable thyroid levels, addressing those issues first may be appropriate before starting Ozempic consultation.

 Can Ozempic help with the cholesterol problems caused by hypothyroidism?

 Hypothyroidism raises LDL cholesterol and triglycerides.
-While Ozempic is not a lipid-lowering medication, the weight loss and metabolic improvements it produces typically result in improved lipid profiles.
-Optimizing thyroid levels will also help normalize cholesterol .
+While Ozempic isn't a lipid-lowering medication, the weight loss and metabolic improvements it produces typically result in improved lipid profiles.
+Improving thyroid levels will also help normalize cholesterol .

 Is Ozempic or Wegovy better for a hypothyroid patient who needs weight loss?

-If your primary concern is weight management and you do not have type 2 diabetes, Wegovy (semaglutide 2.4 mg) is the appropriate choice.
+If your primary concern is weight management and you don't have type 2 diabetes, Wegovy (semaglutide 2.4 mg) is the appropriate choice.
 If you have type 2 diabetes, Ozempic (max 2.0 mg) is indicated.
-Both contain the same active ingredient with the same thyroid safety profile $900-$1,000/mo (brand).
+Both contain compounded formulations of the active ingredient with the same thyroid safety profile $900-$1,000/mo (brand).

 Does Ozempic interact with any other thyroid medications?